Thor-x86/nullable/README.md

 - uint32
 - uint64

 **WARNING:** PostgreSQL [won't support any form of unsigned integers](https://www.postgresql.org/message-id/CAEcSYX+Arn7y4FeYPp6ZgbiiiMfZYmsn9aUyotZB-MA1n5hTOw@mail.gmail.com).
 However, you still able to use any uint variants with a drawback: **they will be stored in form of raw binary instead of normal integer**.
 Thus, PostgreSQL-side uint comparation is impossible, you have to compare them in your Go application.
-MySQL and SQLite won't affected by this issue, don't worry.
+MySQL, MariaDB, and SQLite won't affected by this issue, don't worry.

 # How to Use?